spiffe/spire-tutorials/nested-spire/README.md

 ## Configuring NestedA SPIRE Deployment

-The same set of configurations are required for the NestedB SPIRE deployment but those changes are not described in the text to avoid needless repetition.
+The same set of configurations are required for the `nestedB` SPIRE deployment but those changes are not described in the text to avoid needless repetition.

-SPIRE Server can be configured using different types of plugins.
-For Nested SPIRE deployments we use the UpstreamAuthority type that allows SPIRE server to integrate with existing PKI systems.
-For the guide we use the `spire` UpstreamAuthority plugin which uses an upstream SPIRE server in the same trust domain to obtain intermediate signing certificates for SPIRE server.
+SPIRE Agent and Server can be extended with a variety of [plugins](https://spiffe.io/spire/docs/extending/).
+The [UpstreamAuthority plugin](https://github.com/spiffe/spire/blob/master/doc/spire_server.md#built-in-plugins) type allows SPIRE Server to integrate with existing PKI systems.
+UpstreamAuthority plugins can sign certificates using CAs loaded from disk, third-party tools from AWS and Vault, and so on.
+Nested SPIRE deployments require the use of the [spire UpstreamAuthority plugin](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamauthority_spire.md) which uses an upstream SPIRE Server in the same trust domain to obtain intermediate signing certificates for SPIRE Server.

 The configuration file for the [nestedA-server](./nestedA/server/server.conf) includes the `spire` UpstreamAuthority plugin definition with the `root-server` as its upstream SPIRE Server.